secure-compilation/SECOMP/README.md

 System requirements can be verified through CompCert's `configure` script (see below).

-Together with the above, the toolchain relies on the riscv64 architecture version of the GCC compiler, available for example from the `gcc-riscv64-linux-gnu` package on Debian-based systems.
+In addition to the above, some of the toolchain relies on the riscv64 architecture version of the GCC compiler, available for example from the `gcc-riscv64-linux-gnu` package on Debian-based systems.

 Extended requirements for systematic testing: